mbark-app-inc/redux-process/README.md

 There are two parts to Redux Process, the `ReduxProcessGroup` and a `ReduxProcess`.
 Multiple `ReduxProcess` belong to a `ReduxProcessGroup`.
 You can easily merge `ReduxProcessGroup` with `combineReducer`.

+See [docs/](https://github.com/bolencki13/redux-process/tree/main/docs) for documentation of each component and advanced usage.

 See the [example/](https://github.com/bolencki13/redux-process/tree/main/example) folder for javascript and typescript examples.

 ## Development setup